LikhithaKANURU/Real-Time-Weather-Monitoring-System/README.md

 ## Key Features
 1.**Data Collection**: Retrieves data at configurable intervals (e.g., every 5 minutes) for major cities like Delhi, Mumbai, Chennai, Bangalore, Kolkata, and Hyderabad.
 2.**Temperature Conversion**: Converts temperature data from Kelvin to Celsius or Fahrenheit based on user preference.
-Daily Weather Summaries: Aggregates daily data to calculate average, maximum, and minimum temperatures and the dominant weather condition.
+3.**Daily Weather Summaries**: Aggregates daily data to calculate average, maximum, and minimum temperatures and the dominant weather condition.
-Alert System: Notifies users when user-defined thresholds are breached.
+4.**Alert System**: Notifies users when user-defined thresholds are breached.
 Alerts can be triggered for specific temperatures or weather conditions and are displayed on the console or sent via email.
-Visualizations: Generates charts to show daily summaries, trends, and alert triggers for better data interpretation.
+5.**Visualizations**: Generates charts to show daily summaries, trends, and alert triggers for better data interpretation.
-Getting Started
+##Getting Started
-Libraries Required
+-'Libraries Required'
 To run this project, you need to install the following Python libraries:

 requests: For making API calls to OpenWeatherMap